 Hello!
 I am the MacArthur Hennessy Fellow at Stanford University's Center for International Security and Cooperation (CISAC).
 I was previously a postdoctoral fellow in the Department of Political Science at the University of Notre Dame where I also received my PhD in August 2024.

-In my book project, Racism among Nations: Geopolitical Competition and the Shifting Nature of Racial Hierarchy, I theorize the emergence of racial norms in the international system and how changing racial norms affect the inclusion of nonwhite powers into elite international clubs.
+My book project, Racism among Nations: Geopolitical Competition and the Shifting Nature of Racial Hierarchy, theorizes the emergence of racial norms in the international system and how these norms affect great power politics.

 I have a BA in Political Science, Anthropology, and English from the University of Miami and an MA in Political Science from the University of Notre Dame.
 I was previously a Hans J. Morgenthau pre-doctoral fellow at Notre Dame's International Security Center and an APSA Diversity Fellow.